Solar Energy Advantages And Disadvantages

 However, advances in solar panel technology and energy storage systems have helped to mitigate the dependence on weather conditions.
-For example, using batteries to store excess energy generated by solar panels on sunny days can help to ensure a consistent supply of energy, even on cloudy or overcast days.
+For example, using batteries to store excess energy generated by solar panels on sunny days can help ensure a consistent energy supply, even on cloudy or overcast days.

-In addition, advances in weather forecasting technology have also helped to improve the predictability of solar energy generation.
+In addition, advances in weather forecasting technology have also helped improve solar energy generation's predictability.
 This allows households and communities to plan better, manage their energy use, and minimize weather-related disruptions' impact.

 Overall, while dependence on weather conditions remains a challenge, it is a manageable one that can be addressed through technology and planning.